-- Forest Glen Road at Georgia Avenue
+- o Forest Glen Road at Georgia Avenue

 - Inner Loop Ramp signal at Georgia Avenue

 - o Seminary Road at Georgia Avenue

 With the standard mitigation applied, acceptable traffic congestion conditions can be achieved at seven out of the eight study area intersections.
 However, many of the mitigation strategies identified would require widening the roadway for new, additional lanes.
 Doing so would increase the pedestrian crossing distance and increase exposure to conflicts with motor vehicles.
-The notable exceptions are:
+The intersection that would still approach the intersection delay standard with standard mitigation strategies is: